heterorefactor/heterorefactor/experiments/Recursive/README.md

 a single CSV file.
 The clock period is shown in ns, e.g., 5ns clock period = 100 MHz frequency.
 You may also read from `[kernel]/rpt/implement_report_[size].txt` to interpret them on your own.
 You need to have implementation report before this step.
-They are already available in this repository is you did not perform `make clean`, or if you have successfully completed `make implement`.
+They are already available in this repository if you did not perform `make clean`, or if you have successfully completed `make implement`.

 There are other reports available under `[kernel]/rpt/`: